 This function is used to search for artwork based on the metadata of the selected files.
-The largest artwork possible will be downloaded and will be scaled down if a scaling option was set in Preferences-Artwork.
+The largest artwork possible will be downloaded and will be scaled down if a scaling option was set in Settings-Artwork.

 Searches are performed for every unique album.
 The uniqueness of an album is determined by Album, Album Artist, Artist metadata and Yate Album IDs.
 Note that Yate Album IDs are optional and are only used if more than one album has the same name.